First, consider this quote from Truth & Beauty:

 Sometimes people are unsure about what to say about someone’s creative writing when they’re supposed to critique it.
 When you’re looking at academic writing, you have concrete items to talk about: Is the argument supported by evidence?
 Is the evidence cited correctly?
 Can one easily understand what the author is trying to communicate?
 But creative writing is more personal.
 There’s a lot of wiggle room as far as what is good and what needs work.

-On the Week 2 assignment post, you need to do two things: respond to Patchett and your classmates’ work (details are on the post).
+During Week 2, you need to do two things: respond to Patchett and your classmates’ work.

-With Patchett’s work, all I want is a simple: What did you like?
+With Patchett’s work, all I want is: What did you like?
 What questions do you have for the author?

 With your classmates’ work, I want you to dig a bit deeper.
-You only have to comment on four students’ work, and still mention what you liked, but I want you to ask more specific questions (this will help them write a revision).
-If you’re unsure of what to ask, here’s a list of possible questions to ask (if they aren’t already discussed):
+I want you to ask more specific questions (this will help them write a revision).
+If you’re unsure of what to ask, here’s a list of possible questions to ask:

 When and how did you first receive or encounter the object?